equalframework/equal-doc/docs/getting-started/installation.md

 If you are under a docker environment, replace the DB_HOST value with `equal_db`.

+`ROOT_APP_URL` is particularly important to allow Aps to comunicate with the backend and to avoir CORS errors.

 !!! note "DB_CHARSET"
     If there are issues with the charset, it may be because UTF8 is an alias of utf8mb3 in mysql 8.0 (utf8/utf8mb3 can only store a maximum of three bytes and is deprecated. if you wish to store language characters and symbols, consider using utf8mb4).

+#### Front-end config

+Make sure to have a valid front-end configuration `./public/assets/env/config.json`

+`backend_url` & `rest_api_url` are particularly important to avoid CORS errors.

 #### Database initialization